-For the 2019 edition, the New Zealand administration submitted extensive revisions back to 1990 following an internal review of their systems and methodologies.
+For the 2020 and 2019 editions, the New Zealand administration submitted extensive revisions back to 1990 following an internal review of their systems and methodologies.
+For solar PV, the source data, Electricity Market Information, changed their entire time series.
+Data may be further revised in future editions.